lakaens/Task-Queue-Research/docs/README.md

 My name is Eric Navarro and I'm a videogame programmer student at CITM, UPC.
 This is a research about Task Queues on C++, content that is created for the subject of Project 2 and I will teach you the basics so you can apply them on your own videogame.

 ## Queues
-Queues are a type of container adaptor, specifically designed to operate in a FIFO context (first-in first-out), where elements are inserted into one end of the container and extracted from the other.+
+Queues are a type of container adaptor, specifically designed to operate in a FIFO context (first-in first-out), where elements are inserted into one end of the container and extracted from the other.

 ## Task Queues
 Task Queues let applications perform work, called tasks, asynchronously outside of a user request.
 If an app needs to execute work in the background, it adds tasks to task queues.
 The tasks are executed later, by worker services.